 Dr. Tim Keller, former pastor of Redeemer Presbyterian Church in New York City, is leading a charge to plant new churches in all the major cities around the world.
 His ‘City to City’ network has started approximately 400 churches in 50 cities.
-He states:
+He offers compelling reasons, he states:

 “A vigorous and continuous approach to church planting is the only way to guarantee an increase in the number of believers, and is one of the best ways to renew the whole body of Christ.
 The vigorous, continual planting of new congregations is the single most crucial strategy for (1) the numerical growth of the body of Christ in a city and (2) the continual corporate renewal and revival of the existing churches in a city.
 Nothing else – not crusades, outreach programs, parachurch ministries, growing megachurches, congregational consulting, nor church renewal processes – will have the consistent impact of dynamic, extensive church planting.” (timothykeller.com)